OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 #### Static Analysis

 Review the code and identify the parts that refer to critical operations.
-Make sure that additional channels are used for such operation.
+Make sure that additional channels are used for such operations.
 The following are examples of additional verification channels:

 - Token (e.g., RSA token, YubiKey),
 - Push notification (e.g., Google Prompt),
-- Data from another website you visited or scanned or
+- Data from another website you have visited or scanned (e.g. QR code) or
 - Data from a physical letter or physical entry point (e.g., data you receive only after signing a document at a bank).

 Make sure that critical operations enforce the use of at least one additional channel to confirm user actions.
 These channels must not be bypassed when executing critical operations.
 If you're going to implement an additional factor to verify the user's identity, consider also one-time passcodes (OTP) via [Google Authenticator](https://github.com/google/google-authenticator-android "Google Authenticator for Android").